Geodels/gospl/docs/tech_guide/index.rst

 - **river incision** using stream power law,
 - inland **river deposition** in depressions,
 - **marine deposition** at river mouth,
-- **hillslope processes** in both marine and inland areas, and
+- **hillslope processes** in both marine and inland areas,
-- **sediment compaction** as stratigraphic layers geometry and properties change.
+- **sediment compaction** as stratigraphic layers geometry and properties change, and
+- spatially and temporally varying **tectonics** (horizontal and vertical displacements).

-It can be forced with spatially and temporally varying tectonics (horizontal and vertical displacements) and climatic forces (temporal and spatial precipitation changes and sea-level fluctuations).
+It can also be forced with varying climatic forces (temporal and spatial precipitation changes and sea-level fluctuations).

 .. raw:: html